sb1994/4th_year_project/README.md

 - Started by adding the form and adding it to the Dashbord compoent.
 - Took some time but found out how to get the geolocation from the browser using the geoloacation API that comes with the browser.
 - Fixed bug where I forgot to add the bearer token to the axios authorization headers

+## 22/01/2020

+- Client - Fixed error on Dashboard initial render where the profile wouldn load becasue user data was not bening set to set on login function